kishorepv/grab.ai-computer-vision-challenge/README.md

 * Accuracy on the test set of [Stanford Cars dataset](http://imagenet.stanford.edu/internal/car196/cars_train.tgz) is 90%

 Feature engineering:
 * One interesting observation was that the model can identify a car well enough just by looking at the front or back of the car.
-So to leverage that, the train dataset is preprocessed such that each input image is split into two vertical halves, each of which is a new image sharing the original label.
+Leveraging this, the train dataset is preprocessed such that each input image is split into halves vertically, each of which is a new image sharing the original label.
 This effectively doubles the train dataset.
+This is done by the function `vertical_splitter`
 * Most of the images contain non-car information in it.
 Cropping out the car and using it for prediction can improve the performance of the model.
 To crop the cars out the images, the [YOLO model](https://docs.opencv.org/master/da/d9d/tutorial_dnn_yolo.html) available in opencv is used

 Data Augmentation: